JohnRoesler/cron-expression/README.md

 # cron-expression

-This is a Golang library for parsing cron expressions into a usable `time.Duration`.
+This is a Golang library for parsing cron expressions

 The implementation is based on [wikipedia's cron documentation](https://en.wikipedia.org/wiki/Cron)